 An ovarian cyst

-is a sac that grows on an ovary.
-This sac usually contains fluid, but may sometimes have blood or tissue in it.
+is a fluid-filled sac that grows in or on an ovary.
+You have 2 ovaries, 1 on each side of your uterus.
+They are small, about the shape of an almond.
+Ovarian cysts are common in women who have regular monthly cycles.
+During your monthly cycle, eggs are released from the ovaries.
+The cyst usually contains fluid but may sometimes have blood or tissue in it.
 Most ovarian cysts are harmless and go away without treatment in a few months.
 Some cysts can grow large, cause pain, or break open.

-- You have severe abdominal pain.
-The pain may be sharp and sudden.
+- You have severe pain with fever and vomiting.

 - Your periods are early, late, or more painful than usual.